Ahsan12356/portfolio-nolonger/README.md

 # Portfolio

 > Developed Portfolio for mobile project using html, css.
 Used mobile first approach.
-Its actually second milestone of the project of [portfolio mobileversion skeleton](https://github.com/Ahsan12356/portfolio/pull/2).
+Its actually third milestone of the project of [portfolio mobileversion skeleton](https://github.com/Ahsan12356/portfolio/pull/2).
+In it we had to create, footer section and contact form.
+We have also used formspree.io for data collection as was instructed.

 ## Built With
 - html